Williams-Sonoma (NYSE:WSM) Shares Gap Down to $143.99

 Williams-Sonoma Announces Dividend

-The firm also recently disclosed a quarterly dividend, which was paid on Friday, August 25th.
-Stockholders of record on Friday, July 21st were paid a $0.90 dividend.
+The company also recently declared a quarterly dividend, which was paid on Friday, August 25th.
+Investors of record on Friday, July 21st were paid a dividend of $0.90 per share.
 The ex-dividend date of this dividend was Thursday, July 20th.
-This represents a $3.60 dividend on an annualized basis and a dividend yield of 2.52%.
-Williams-Sonoma’s payout ratio is presently 24.88%.
+This represents a $3.60 annualized dividend and a yield of 2.52%.
+Williams-Sonoma’s dividend payout ratio is 24.88%.

 In related news, EVP Karalyn Smith sold 1,533 shares of the business’s stock in a transaction dated Wednesday, July 12th.
 The stock was sold at an average price of $131.64, for a total transaction of $201,804.12.
 Following the transaction, the executive vice president now directly owns 9,185 shares in the company, valued at $1,209,113.40.
 The sale was disclosed in a filing with the Securities & Exchange Commission, which is available at this hyperlink.
-In related news, EVP Karalyn Smith sold 1,533 shares of the business’s stock in a transaction dated Wednesday, July 12th.
+In other Williams-Sonoma news, EVP Karalyn Smith sold 1,533 shares of Williams-Sonoma stock in a transaction that occurred on Wednesday, July 12th.
 The stock was sold at an average price of $131.64, for a total transaction of $201,804.12.
-Following the transaction, the executive vice president now directly owns 9,185 shares in the company, valued at $1,209,113.40.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is available at this hyperlink.
-Also, CEO Marta Benson sold 10,000 shares of the business’s stock in a transaction dated Monday, August 28th.
+Following the sale, the executive vice president now directly owns 9,185 shares of the company’s stock, valued at $1,209,113.40.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through the SEC website.
+Also, CEO Marta Benson sold 10,000 shares of Williams-Sonoma stock in a transaction that occurred on Monday, August 28th.
 The shares were sold at an average price of $140.68, for a total value of $1,406,800.00.
-Following the transaction, the chief executive officer now owns 54,238 shares in the company, valued at $7,630,201.84.
+Following the sale, the chief executive officer now directly owns 54,238 shares in the company, valued at $7,630,201.84.
 The disclosure for this sale can be found here.
-1.60% of the stock is currently owned by corporate insiders.
+Corporate insiders own 1.60% of the company’s stock.

 Institutional Investors Weigh In On Williams-Sonoma

 Institutional investors have recently added to or reduced their stakes in the stock.
 Financial Gravity Asset Management Inc. acquired a new stake in Williams-Sonoma during the second quarter valued at approximately $323,000.
-Bogart Wealth LLC acquired a new stake in Williams-Sonoma during the second quarter valued at approximately $25,000.
-Bessemer Group Inc. boosted its holdings in Williams-Sonoma by 863.6% during the fourth quarter.
-Bessemer Group Inc. now owns 212 shares of the specialty retailer’s stock valued at $25,000 after purchasing an additional 190 shares in the last quarter.
-Quarry LP boosted its holdings in Williams-Sonoma by 229.8% during the first quarter.
-Quarry LP now owns 277 shares of the specialty retailer’s stock valued at $34,000 after purchasing an additional 193 shares in the last quarter.
-Finally, Artemis Wealth Advisors LLC acquired a new stake in Williams-Sonoma during the second quarter valued at approximately $38,000.
+Bogart Wealth LLC acquired a new position in shares of Williams-Sonoma in the 2nd quarter worth approximately $25,000.
+Bessemer Group Inc. lifted its holdings in Williams-Sonoma by 863.6% during the 4th quarter.
+Bessemer Group Inc. now owns 212 shares of the specialty retailer’s stock worth $25,000 after buying an additional 190 shares in the last quarter.
+Quarry LP lifted its holdings in Williams-Sonoma by 229.8% during the 1st quarter.
+Quarry LP now owns 277 shares of the specialty retailer’s stock worth $34,000 after buying an additional 193 shares in the last quarter.
+Finally, Artemis Wealth Advisors LLC acquired a new position in Williams-Sonoma during the 2nd quarter worth $38,000.
 99.76% of the stock is owned by institutional investors and hedge funds.

 Williams-Sonoma, Inc operates as an omni-channel specialty retailer of various products for home.
 It offers cooking, dining, and entertaining products, such as cookware, tools, electrics, cutlery, tabletop and bar, outdoor, furniture, and a library of cookbooks under the Williams Sonoma Home brand, as well as home furnishings and decorative accessories under the Williams Sonoma lifestyle brand; and furniture, bedding, lighting, rugs, table essentials, and decorative accessories under the Pottery Barn brand.